 Due to their Perceiving trait, ISFPs tend to naturally accept new situations.
 ENFJs may struggle to understand change, as it tends to disrupt their routing and throw them off balance.
 ISFPs should help ENFJs process change by encouraging them to create a new plan or routine, which may help provide a necessary sense of control.

-ISFPs and ENFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFP and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFPs should avoid being too last-minute with ENFJs; instead, they should try to make loose plans in advance, so ENFJs can set expectations.